SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Strings that stretch over multiple lines in source code but are actually folded into a single line in the resulting thing (for source code readability)
 >\nproper indentation|YAML

-The type for css strings is <string>
+The type for css strings is ‹string›

 #### chars